macbookandrew/wp-youtube-live/readme.txt

 Estimated quota usage:

 - If the page containing the shortcode is open in a browser 24/7, it should cost 288,000 quota units per day, regardless of how many visitors (due to the plugin’s caching mechanism).
-- If fallback behavior is set to “scheduled live videos” or “last completed live video,” it should cost an additional 100 quota units per 24 hours (or less if you have a video scheduled within the next 24 hours).
+- If fallback behavior is set to “scheduled live videos” or “last completed live video,” it should cost an additional 100 quota units when the next-scheduled video begins (or every 5 minutes if no videos are scheduled).
 - If fallback behavior is set to “specified playlist,” it should cost an additional 1 quota unit per page load plus 2 quota units per video in the playlist.
 - If fallback behavior is set to “specified playlist” or “specified video,” it should cost an additional 3 quota unit per page load.